 18ii-27.
 VI: The bowing marked by David, Alard, Singer, Joachim-revised (Joachim's original bowing is ambiguous), Brodsky, Halir certainly indicates a martelé bowstroke near the point.
 That is by far the most likely bowstroke for Bridgetower and other violinists of Beethoven's time to have used, although some may have tended more towards a détaché bowstroke in the upper half.
-David ensures \(\) on the whole-note in 25, by hooking 24iii-iv (this however was removed in David-revised); Joachim-revised, Brodsky hook 19ii into the from 18ii and begin 20-24 √.
-The bowing envisaged by those who mark nothing is impossible to determine; some may have started from 19ii with a tight martelé and broadened the bowstroke during the cresc. to move down the bow for ¬ in 25, while others may possibly have employed an elastic bowstroke in the middle and lower half.
-Auer certainly played the staccato near the frog, since he marks \forall from 18ii to 19ii.
-Max Rostal still recommended martelé.200
+David ensures \ on the whole-note in 25, by hooking 24iii-iv (this however was removed in David-revised); Joachim-revised, Brodsky hook 19ii into the from 18ii and begin 20-24 √.
+The bowing envisaged by those who mark nothing is impossible to determine; some may have started from 19ii with a tight martelé and broadened the bowstroke during the cresc. to move down the bow for n in 25, while others may possibly have employed an elastic bowstroke in the middle and lower half.
+Auer certainly played the staccato near the frog, since he marks \footnote{100} from 18ii to 19ii.
+Max Rostal still recommended martelé.145

 19-35.
 Pno: All chords could be arpeggiated very swiftly, particularly those marked sfp and sf, which will help to mitigate harshness in sound (5/c/ii; PT: 1/a/v).
 Beethoven marked various chords with arpeggio signs in this movement which might serve as exemplars for the addition of arpeggios in other places.
-Similar cases were examined by Otto Klauwell, a former pupil of Reinecke, in his On Musical Execution.201 Potter marks the chords in 27 and 35 with arpeggio signs.
+Similar cases were examined by Otto Klauwell, a former pupil of Reinecke, in his On Musical

-199 "Diese drei Accorde können nur durch höchst subtile Behandlung des Pedals wirksam gebunden werden"
+144 "Diese drei Accorde können nur durch höchst subtile Behandlung des Pedals wirksam gebunden werden"

-200 Rostal: Beethoven, p.
+145 Rostal: Beethoven, p.
 137.